 From a seller’s standpoint, when considering Down payment, you then get to a priority of

 - CASH IS KING.
 Note- This is coming from a man that sells mortgages for a living.
 Real Estate Agents are taught to love Cash offers.
 Cash is certainty.
 Cash is quick.
-Speed matters. *Link to article on speed.* It can be frustrating to know that I have seen “Cash” deals that take 30+ days to close, and I’ve funded financed deals in ten days flat.
+Speed matters.
+It can be frustrating to know that I have seen “Cash” deals that take 30+ days to close, and I’ve funded financed deals in ten days flat.
 It will take a few years before closing financed deals in 14 days is industry standard.
 Until then Cash Remains King in the eyes of the Listing Agent.
 Typically the only way to beat a cash offer is to outbid it.

 Beyond Cash, you start to see the next level of loan a Listing Agent wants to see.